Adalita Srsen: 2006–2008: "Double Dare"

 In 2006, Adalita released her first material as a solo performer.
 She performed on two cover versions for the Mick Harvey-produced soundtrack of the Australian film Suburban Mayhem: "Double Dare" (originally by Hoyt Axton) and "Sex Beat" (Gun Club). along with Harvey, Dean Turner and Rowland S. Howard who also played on the tracks.
 A promotional video was made for the single "Double Dare", featuring Adalita and Suburban Mayhem star Emily Barclay.
 At the time, such solo work were side projects and Adalita soon resumed work with Magic Dirt.

-2009–2012:Adalita
+2009–2012: Adalita

-Initially, Adalita harboured no intention to release her own music as a solo artist, but was enthusiastically encouraged by her Magic Dirt bandmate and mentor, Dean Turner, to undertake the production of her debut album.
-Production of the solo album commenced in 2009, with Turner responsible for production duties; however, in August 2009, due to a rare form of tissue cancer, Turner passed away.
-The album was then completed in 2010, while Magic Dirt was on hiatus following Turner's death.
+Initially, Adalita had no intention to release her own music as a solo artist, but was encouraged by her Magic Dirt bandmate and mentor, Dean Turner, to undertake the production of her debut album.
+Production of the solo album commenced in 2009, with Turner responsible for production duties; however, in August 2009, due to a rare form of tissue cancer, Turner died.
+The album was then completed in 2010 while Magic Dirt was on hiatus following Turner's death.

-To coincide with her support slot on the Blondie and Pretenders double-headline Australian tour, Adalita released the 'Hot Air' EP on 26 November 2010.
+To coincide with her support slot on the Blondie and Pretenders double-headline Australian tour, Adalita released the Hot Air EP on 26 November 2010.
+Her eponymous debut album was released on 4 March 2011 through Liberation Music and debuted at No. 23 on the ARIA Album Chart.